New Morning: "Sign on the Window"

 "Sign on the Window" expands on the joyous sentiments found in "New Morning", applying it to domestic bliss.
 "Beginning hesitantly, the last verse of 'Sign on the Window' builds towards its repeated last line not as a forced projection of false hope but as simple, matter-of-fact acceptance of middle-age sentiment," writes music critic Tim Riley. "[These words] offer a way of redefining one's values that doesn't mean copping out or giving up.
 The antithesis of the family man, at thirty a father of four, begins broaching homeliness without irony—and still convinces you not to hear it as strict autobiography."

 Guitarist Ron Cornelius recalls, "Dylan had a pretty bad cold that week.
 You can hear it on ['Sign on the Window'], y'know, that bit about 'Brighton girls are like the moon,' where his voice really cracks up.
 But it sure suits the song.
 His piano playing's weird...because his hands start at opposite ends of the keyboard and then sorta collide in the middle—he does that all the time—but the way he plays just knocks me out."

 "One More Weekend"

 A blues-influenced song in the key of A major.
 "One More Weekend" is ostensibly a simple paean to the idea of a loving couple taking a weekend getaway.
-Some observers see more complex undertones however - the references to 'weasel on the run' and 'coming and going like a rabbit in the wood' give some sense that not is all as it seems.
+Some observers see more complex undertones however - the references to 'weasel on the run' and 'coming and going like a rabbit in the wood' give some sense that all is not as it seems.